nareshbhatia/proshop-nx/README.md

 products to the cart.

-The **Cart App** displays the cart and allows the user to manage it, i.e. add, delete and update items).
+The **Cart App** displays the cart and allows the user to manage it, i.e. add, delete and update items.
 Once the user is happy with the cart, they can place an order.
 (Note that this is a very simplified checkout process - there is no provision for collecting shipping and/or payment information.)

-- Both micro-apps talk to a GraphQL API called the `proshop-api`.
+- Both micro-apps talk to a GraphQL API called the Proshop API.
 - Both micro-apps share a common UI library called `ui-lib`.

 ## Development Build